DDMAL/cantus/README.md

 ## Development environment setup

 The easiest way to set up a development environment is to run a virtual machine using [Vagrant](https://www.vagrantup.com/).
-It should also be possible (with some work) to set up the development server directly in a Unix-like environment; see the [provisioning script](https://github.com/DDMAL/cantus/blob/develop/etc/provision/setup.sh) for inspiration.
+It should also be possible (with some work) to set up the development server directly in a Unix-like environment.

 With Vagrant, execute the following commands from the root directory of the repo: